 The best way to minimize risk is to stay informed.

-Modern medicine, especially vaccines, have drastically reduced the likelihood of getting infected by a deadly disease in first world countries.
+Modern medicine, especially vaccines, has drastically reduced the likelihood of getting infected by a deadly disease in first-world countries.

 1. Yellow Fever - Nigeria